Tithe: Scotland

 In Scotland teinds were the tenths of certain produce of the land appropriated to the maintenance of the Church and clergy.
 At the Reformation most of the Church property was acquired by the Crown, nobles and landowners.
 In 1567 the Privy Council of Scotland provided that a third of the revenues of lands should be applied to paying the clergy of the reformed Church of Scotland.
 In 1925 the system was recast by statute and provision was made for the standardisation of stipends at a fixed value in money.
 The Court of Session acted as the Teind Court.
 Teinds were finally abolished by section 56 of the Abolition of Feudal Tenure etc. (Scotland) Act 2000.

 Switzerland

-There is no official state church in Switzerland; however, all the 26 cantons (states) financially support at least one of the three traditional denominations — Roman Catholic, Old Catholic, or Protestant — with funds collected through taxation.
-Each canton has its own regulations regarding the relationship between church and state.
-In some cantons, the church tax (up to 2.3 per cent) is voluntary but in others an individual who chooses not to contribute to church tax may formally have to leave the church.
-In some cantons private companies are unable to avoid payment of the church tax.
+In the territory of present-day Switzerland the ecclesiastical tithe (German Zehnt, French dîme) was, from the early Middle Ages, a levy of one tenth of agricultural produce paid to the parish church, and by the early modern period it had become the heaviest levy in kind for peasants of the Swiss Plateau and, where secularized at the Reformation, a major source of cantonal revenue.
+Counted among the "feudal dues" from the Enlightenment on, it was abolished during the 19th century at different times in the different cantons.

+The modern successor to the tithe is the church tax (Kirchensteuer).
+There is no national state church in Switzerland; under Article 72 of the Federal Constitution, the regulation of church–state relations is a matter for the cantons.
+Most cantons levy a church tax, collected through the tax system, on the registered members of the denominations they recognise under public law—typically the Roman Catholic Church, the Evangelical Reformed Church, and, in some cantons, the Christian Catholic (Old Catholic) Church and Jewish communities.
+Such recognition has generally not been extended to other faiths such as Islam or Buddhism.
+The tax falls only on church members: whether a member may decline it or must instead formally leave the church varies by canton, and it is voluntary in Ticino, Neuchâtel, and Geneva, while Vaud levies no church tax and meets church costs from general taxation.